 IGEM/TD/1 Edition 5, Section 12 on operations and maintenance, provides requirements for surveillance and inspection which will reveal encroachment into areas of interest adjacent to a pipeline.
 Significant developments or infringements may require risk assessment using societal risk analysis for comparison with suitable risk criteria to allow the operator to assess whether the risks remain within acceptable limits.

 IGEM/TD/1 Edition 5, Appendix 3 on risk assessment techniques, describes the application of risk assessment and includes a description of societal risk assessment with a sample of an actual F-N criterion based upon extensive application of previous editions of IGE/TD/1.
-IGEM/TD/2 aims to support pipeline operators when carrying out risk assessments to assess safety risks associated with planning developments in close proximity to pipelines.
+IGEM/TD/2 aims to support pipeline operators when carrying out risk assessments to assess safety risks including those associated with planning developments in close proximity to pipelines.

 1.3 The general approach to the risk assessment process follows the stages outlined in IGEM/TD/1 Edition 5 Appendix 3.
 IGEM/TD/2 includes guidance on: